Jeremiah 11 – A Broken Covenant and a Conspiracy

 4. (11-14) The curse to come upon the covenant breakers.

 a.
-I will surely bring calamity on them which they will not be able to escape: This was simply the promise consequence of disobedience under the Mosaic Covenant (Deuteronomy 27:15-26).
+I will surely bring calamity on them which they will not be able to escape: This was simply the promised consequence of disobedience under the Mosaic Covenant (Deuteronomy 27:15-26).

 b.
 The inhabitants of Jerusalem will go and cry out to the gods to whom they offer incense, but they will not save them at all in their time of trouble: One way the people of Judah broke the Mosaic Covenant was by their worship of the false and pagan gods of the surrounding nations.
 When Yahweh cursed them under the terms of that covenant, they would find no help from those gods.